FAQs

 A helpful analogy is:

-* Skills, docs, rules, commands = different types of files inside that package
+* Skills, rules = different types of files inside that package

-Just like npm packages, tiles are versioned and can be updated safely as libraries and dependencies evolve.
+Just like npm packages, plugins are versioned and can be updated safely as libraries and dependencies evolve.

 For detailed definitions, see our [Glossary](/reference/glossary.md).